 2.6.
-Data Analysis
+Data analysis

-The one way Analysis of Variance test was used to analysis and interpret the data from different habitats, and population, while the Chi square and t-test using was used for comparison of population densities across sectors, seasons and habitats at a significant level $\alpha = .05$.
-The
+The one-way analysis of variance test (one-way ANOVA) was used to analysis and interpret the data from different habitats, and population, while the Chi square (X2) and t-test using was used for comparison of population densities across sectors, seasons and habitats at a significant level 95% significant level.
+The importance value index (IVI) for tree species in each transect was calculated using the equation 5 [12];